What a Depreciation Report is

 - Council's standard of care still applies.
 Council members must act in the best interests of the strata corporation and exercise reasonable care.
 Leaving a statutory report unobtained sits poorly against that duty if a funding decision later goes wrong.

-A compliant report takes six to ten weeks, so a 2026-tier strata commissioning today will likely receive its report shortly after July 1.
-That is not a reason to wait — the duty does not lapse when the deadline passes, and a council that can show owners and buyers a report underway is in a far stronger position than one that has not started.
-Commissioning now keeps the gap on the record as short as possible.
+A compliant report takes six to ten weeks, so the gap on a 2026-tier strata's record is already growing — but the duty did not lapse when the deadline passed, and a council that can show owners and buyers a report underway is in a far stronger position than one that has not started.
+Commissioning now keeps that gap as short as possible.

 What must be in the report